halloverden/symfony-route-deprecation-bundle/README.md

 - `_enforce_deprecation` is a `boolean` that makes the route inaccessible after the `_deprecated_until` date.
 If you try to access a route where this option is set to `true` and the current date is greater than the `_deprecated_until` date, a `GoneHttpException` is thrown.

-*We support three versions of the ISO-8601 format:
+*Three versions of the ISO-8601 format is supported:
 - `Y-m-d\TH:i:sP`.
 When you need to set a specific date and time.
 - `Y-m-d`.
-Defaults to 00:00 GMT
+Defaults to 00:00 GMT.
 - `Y-m-dP`.
-Defaults to 00:00 for the specified timezone
+Defaults to 00:00 for the specified timezone.

 You can deprecate a method / endpoint in a controller, or the controller itself (to deprecate all methods / endpoints in the controller).